ringcentral/ringcentral-api-docs/docs/oauth.md

 Step 1 : First time when the flow is initiated,the WebApp(Client) initiates the flow by directing the user’s browser(User Agent)to the Authorization server.
 The WebApp(Client) includes its identifier<ClientId>,requested scope , local state and a redirection URI .
 The endpoint called will be `/restapi/oauth/authorize`

- The endpoint your app will call will be https://{{RingCentral Server}}/restapi/oauth/authorize
+ The endpoint your app will  https://{{RingCentral Server}}/restapi/oauth/authorize

  The RingCentral Server sandbox = platform.devtest.ringcentral.com and production = platform.ringcentral.com.